sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-2.md

     /// @notice Add a contract to Doug.
 This contract should extend DougEnabled, because
     /// Doug will attempt to call 'setDougAddress' on that contract before allowing it
     /// to register.
-It will also ensure that the contract cannot be suicided by anyone
+It will also ensure that the contract cannot be selfdestructed by anyone
-    /// other then Doug.
+    /// other than Doug.
 Finally, Doug allows over-writing of previous contracts with
     /// the same name, thus you may replace contracts with new ones.
     /// @param name The bytes32 name of the contract.
     /// @param addr The address to the actual contract.